Scroll

 By Miya Schaffner

-• How did being a woman affect your career?
+• How does gender affect your career?

 • Advice for younger female generations?